How to Manufacture a Product in 7 Steps

 Once you set your priorities and know what you need from your manufacturer, you can start using different resources to find the best ones.
 Below, we will look at different places where you can find the right manufacturers for your business.

-Once you have found a few suppliers, vetted them for reliability, and made sure that they will be able to work with your logistical, cost, and quantity requirements, it is time to start getting quotes.
+Once you have found a few suppliers, vetted them for reliability, and ensured they could work with your logistical, cost, and quantity requirements, it is time to start getting quotes.
 Quotes are price estimates based on your needs that manufacturers send to you before you commit to a purchase.

 In our interview with Calloway Cook, he said, “I’d recommend getting quotes from 10 or more suppliers because prices can vary drastically.”
 This strategy will give you a good idea of what pricing is reasonable for your product and allow you to choose the best price.

-To obtain a quote, you will need to reach out to suppliers, typically via email.
-The last thing you want to do when entering a working relationship is to bombard your manufacturer with emails, so include all the relevant information upfront.
+To obtain a quote, you must reach out to suppliers, typically via email.
+When entering a working relationship, the last thing you want to do is bombard your manufacturer with emails, so include all the relevant information upfront.
 That includes:

-- Details: Provide as much detail as you can about the product you need.
-Ideally, you will include images of your prototype or 3D renderings, material information, and any other relevant info about your product (i.e., I would like to use tempurpedic cushioning with plastic covers, painted metal legs, etc.).
+- Details: Provide as much detail as possible about your desired product.
+Ideally, you will include images of your prototype or 3D renderings, material information, and any other relevant info about your product (i.e., I would like to use Tempur-Pedic cushioning with plastic covers, painted metal legs, etc.).

 - Numbers: The last thing you need to include for getting a quote is numbers—typically how much of the product you need.
 You should also include if you need to rush production or any other numerical considerations that might impact price (i.e., I will need 300 lawn chairs in four months).